atreska/rps/README.md

-Create a Rock Paper Scissors game using 4 functions, getComputerChoice, getUserChoice, startRound, and playGame.
-This game will run for 5 rounds, and keep track of each players score.
-If a player wins a round their score will be incremented by one.
-Once the 5 rounds are over, whoever has the most points is declared the winner.
+Create a Rock Paper Scissors game maily using DOM manipulation.
+This game will run until a player reaches the score of 5.
+The program will keep track of each players score.
+The results of the round will be printed on the screen, with what each player chose as a selection, and who won the round or if it was a tie.
+Once a winner is decided, the result will be printed on the screen and the final scores for each player.